-A hearing aid dispenser should advise a prospective hearing aid user to consult promptly with a licensed physician (preferably an ear specialist) before dispensing a hearing aid if the hearing aid dispenser determines through inquiry, actual observation, or review of any other available information concerning the prospective user, that the prospective user has any of the following conditions:
+A hearing instrument dispenser should advise a prospective hearing instrument user to consult immediately with a licensed physician (preferably an ear specialist) before dispensing a hearing instrument if the hearing instrument dispenser determines through inquiry, actual observation, or review of any other available information concerning the prospective user, that the prospective user has any of the following conditions:

-- (i) Visible congenital or traumatic deformity of the ear. - (ii) History of active drainage from the ear within the previous 90 days. - (iii) History of sudden or rapidly progressive hearing loss within the previous 90 days. - (iv) Acute or chronic dizziness. - (v) Unilateral hearing loss of sudden or recent onset within the previous 90 days. - (vi) Audiometric air-bone gap equal to or greater than 15 decibels at 500 hertz (Hz), 1,000 Hz, and 2,000 Hz. - (vii) Visible evidence of significant cerumen accumulation or a foreign body in the ear canal. - (viii) Pain or discomfort in the ear.
+- (i) Visible congenital or traumatic deformity of the ear. - (ii) History of active drainage from the ear within the previous 90 days. - (iii) History of sudden or rapidly progressive hearing loss within the previous 90 days.

+- (iv) Acute or chronic dizziness. - (v) Unilateral hearing loss of sudden or recent onset within the previous 90 days. - (vi) Audiometric air-bone gap equal to or greater than 15 decibels at 500 Hertz (Hz), 1,000 Hz, and 2,000 Hz. - (vii) Visible evidence of significant cerumen accumulation or a foreign body in the ear canal. (viii) Pain or discomfort in the ear.

-Special care should be exercised in selecting and fitting a hearing aid whose maximum sound pressure level exceeds 132 decibels because there may be risk of impairing the remaining hearing of the hearing aid user.
-(This provision is required only for those hearing aids with a maximum sound pressure capability greater than 132 decibels [dB].)
+Special care should be exercised in selecting and fitting a hearing instrument whose maximum sound pressure capability exceeds 132 dB SPL as there may be risk of impairing the remaining hearing of the hearing instrument user.